wp-plugins/ajaxify-wordpress-site/readme.txt

 === Ajaxify Wordpress Site ===
 Contributors: manishkrag
-Version 1.1
+Version 1.3
 Tags: ajax, posts, pages, page, post, ajax search, ajaxify, ajax pages, ajax posts, ajaxy pages, ajaxify posts, ajaxify wordpress site, ajaxify-wordpres-site, ajax wordpress, wordpress ajax
 Tested up to: 3.4

 == Description ==

-Ajaxify Wordpress Site will load posts, pages, search etc. without reloading entire page.
+Ajaxify Wordpress Site will load posts, pages, search, header, sidebar, footer sections etc. without reloading entire page.
 This was my first plugin and is still a little quirky.

+By providing the id of the container whose data needs to update admin can select which portion s/he want to ajaxify.
+Like if your site has static header, sidebar and footer section then you can provide the middile content area container id, again if your site contain all dynamic data then you have to provide the id of the div in which your sites all content present.

 Features:
 <br /> Post will load without browser refresh.
 <br /> Page will load without browser refresh.
 <br /> Make wordpress search to ajaxify search.
 <br /> Your custom theme design will not break.
+<br /> Your sidebar also load without browser refresh, means if a site having different widget in differe page at sidebar then they can also use this AWS plug-in.

 == Installation ==

 * Upload `ajaxify-wordpress-site` folder to the `/wp-content/plugins/` directory
 * Activate the plugin through the 'Plugins' menu in WordPress.
+* Go to Settings tab there a `AWS Options Page` link will be present click on it and provide the datails.
 * Change the ID of the wordpress search form submit button to "search-submit".
 * Provide "no-ajaxy" class to "a" tag if you dont want to make this "a" tag to be ajaxify.